valesteban/TESIS/Informe/capitulos/2-MarcoTeorico.typ

 - *Batch Normalization*: blablabla// TODO: Completar

 === Evaluación
+Model evaluation is the process of using different evaluation metrics to understand a machine learning model’s performance, as well as its strengths and weaknesses.

+Evaluation is necessary for ensuring that machine learning models are reliable, generalizable, and capable of making accurate predictions on new, unseen data, which is crucial for their successful deployment in real-world applications.
+Overfitting and underfitting are the two biggest causes of poor performance of machine learning algorithms.

+#figure(
+  image("../imagenes/EvaluationClassificationRegresion.png", width: 60%),
+  caption: [Evaluation.],
+) <EvaluationClassificationRegresion>

+Overfitting: Occurs when the model is so closely aligned to the training data that it does not know how to respond to new data.

+Underfitting: Occurs when the model cannot adequately capture the underlying structure of the data.

+Right Fit: Occurs when both the training data error and the test data are minimal
 ==== Metricas de evaluación

+Evaluation Metrics

+There are different metrics for the tasks of classification, regression, ranking, clustering, topic modeling, etc. Some of the metrics are as follows:

+  - Classification Metrics (accuracy, precision, recall, F1-score, ROC, AUC, …)
+  - Regression Metrics (MSE, MAE, R2)
+  - Ranking Metrics (MRR, DCG, NDCG)
+  - Statistical Metrics (Correlation)
+  - Computer Vision Metrics (PSNR, SSIM, IoU)
+  - NLP Metrics (Perplexity, BLEU score)
+  - Deep Learning Related Metrics (Inception score , Frechet Inception distance)

+Confusion Matrix

+A confusion matrix is a table that is often used to describe the performance of a classification model (or “classifier”) on a set of test data for which the true values are known.

+#figure(
+  image("../imagenes/Confusion-matrix.png", width: 40%),
+  caption: [Matriz de confusión.],
+) <confusionMatrix>

+    Predicted: Negative & Actual Value: Positive → Your predicted False (FN)
+    Predicted: Negative & Actual Value: Negative → Your predicted True(TN)
+    Predicted: Pozitive & Actual Value: Positive → Your predicted True (TP)
+    Predicted: Pozitive & Actual Value: Negative→ Your predicted False (FP)
 #h(0.5cm)
 - True Positive (TP): // TODO: Completar